‘Information is material if its omission or misstatement could

 – indicates future developments or other significant events

-– whose disclosure is compulsory
+– whose disclosure is compulsoryWhy is materiality important?

 show a true and fair view.

-If financial statements contain a material misstatement they cannot
+If financial statements contain a material misstatement they cannot•

 of material misstatement to an acceptable level.

-Auditors therefore must design their audit procedures to reduce the risk
+Auditors therefore must design their audit procedures to reduce the risk•

 before they design their procedures – hence its place in this chapter.

-This means that auditors must decide on what they mean by ‘material’
+This means that auditors must decide on what they mean by ‘material’What are the implications for the work the auditors do?

 Auditors will: